hassansecfix/policy-edit/data/prompt.md

 ## CRITICAL Requirements:

+**GRAMMAR VALIDATION: Before generating any replacement text, mentally read it aloud.
+If it sounds awkward or unnatural, rewrite the entire sentence.**

 **Complete all validation and processing steps as specified in the processing instructions before generating JSON.**

+**MANDATORY GRAMMAR CHECK: For every single operation, verify that the final sentence is grammatically perfect and flows naturally.**

 ## Important Guidelines: